infosoftas/info-subscription-doc/source/subscription/orders/orders.rst

 ***************************************

-An order is an encapsulation of a series of steps/stages to help create new subscriptions and keeping the flow in a semi-atomic transaction, meaning that if an order fails to complete (or is never completed by the user) there is no clean-up duty for the client, and when an order completes there should be now series of followup steps such as making sure the first invoice is generated etc.
+An order is an encapsulation of a series of steps/stages to help create new subscriptions and keeping the flow in a semi-atomic transaction, meaning that if an order fails to complete (or is never completed by the user) there is no clean-up duty for the client, and when an order completes there should be no series of followup steps such as making sure the first invoice is generated etc.

 While it is possible to create subscriptions without using an order, we recommend that clients use orders to simplify the process.

 An order is split into several steps, primarily to ensure consistensy between the various things that an order covers.

 #.
-Order Initialization
+Order Initialization - Captures and calculate information such as price and which agreement to use
 #.
-Payment Agreement Registration
+Payment Agreement Registration - Typically defers to third parties for payment processing
 #.
-Order Completion
+Order Completion - Gathers information from the previous steps and finalizes/activates the subscription

 Secondly applications/clients might want to prepare orders, for instance to send out pre-filled order details for acceptance by customers or other similar scenarios.